gardener-attic/component-spec/doc/proposal/03-component-repository.md

 **Errors**:

 - doesNotExist: If the local blob does not exist
-- invalidArgument: If one of the input parameters is empty
+- invalidArgument: If one of the input parameters is empty or invalid
 - repositoryError: If some error occurred in the *Component Repository*

 ### DeleteLocalBlob

 **Description**: Deletes a local blob.
+An error occurs if there is still an existing reference to the blob.

 **Inputs**: